 How Dua helped me battle Anxiety

 When I felt like I was on the brink of giving up and there was no way out, Dua (Supplication) is one of the things that really helped me.

-At times of heightened anxiety, I turn back to these Duas over and over again until my heart feels lighter and I feel like I can breathe again.
+At times of heightened anxiety, worry, fear and overwhelm, I turn back to these Duas over and over again until my heart feels lighter and I feel like I can breathe again.

 What does Quran/Hadith say about anxiety?

 Much has been said over the years about anxiety from an Islamic perspective and there are still some views out there that link depression and anxiety to weakness of iman.